Bhagya Chandra: Burmese invasions

-Retaking of Manipur

 First expedition

-After the duel, Bhagya Chandra appealed to Ahom king Rajeswar Singha for military assistance.
-Rajeswar Singha agreed to send an army to overthrow Chitsai and reinstate Bhagya Chandra.
-The expedition hit many snags in Nagaland where they were attacked by Naga tribesmen and poisonous snakes.
+After a test of faith, Bhagya Chandra appealed to Rajeswar Singha for military assistance.
+Singha agreed and sent an army to overthrow Chitsai and reinstate Bhagya Chandra.
+The expedition was set back in Nagaland where they were attacked by Naga tribesmen and poisonous snakes.
 Rajeswar Singha called off the unsuccessful venture in 1767.

 Second expedition

 In November 1768, Bhagya Chandra and Rajeswar Singha decided to make another attempt to invade Manipur.
-This time Bhagya Chandra led 10,000 Ahom troops across the Kachari kingdom to the Mirap river.
+Bhagya Chandra led 10,000 Ahom troops across the Kachar to the Mirap river.
 Many battles ensued between the Ahoms and Meiteis on one side, and the Naga, Chitsai and the Burmese on the other.
-In 1773, Bhagya Chandra was reinstated as Ningthou of Manipur.
+In 1773, Bhagya Chandra was reinstated as the king of Manipur.